yenertuz/ft000_libft/README.md

 * Run `run.sh` by entering `sh run.sh` in the command prompt

 * To link the library into another project:
-  1
+	1. clone this repository into your project `git clone https://github.com/yenertuz/mini_lib_c  libft`
+	2. `sh run.sh` to get the `libft.a` file
+	3. while compiling your project, link this library: `gcc -Ilibft/inc/ -Llibft -lft *.c`